flaeppe/access-guard/README.md

 ## Contributing

-A few useful shortcuts/hints to get you started
+All contributions are welcome.
+Here's a few useful shortcuts/hints to get you started

 ### Build image